-Ele.me’s average daily number of paying members in the September quarter grew 45% year-over-year given the successful upgrade of Alibaba’s membership program and continued onboarding of high-quality merchants.
+Ele.me’s average daily number of paying members in the December quarter grew about 30% year-over-year given the successful upgrade of Alibaba’s membership program and continued onboarding of high-quality merchants.

-Lazada, its Southeast Asian e-commerce platform, continued to achieve robust growth in buyers and sellers and to benefit from the acceleration of digitalization across industries in Southeast Asia.
-Despite new waves of COVID-19 in many markets, order volume grew 100% year-over-year for the September 2020 quarter.
+Alibaba’s Southeast Asian e-commerce platform Lazada continued to achieve robust growth in both buyers and sellers, benefiting from acceleration of digitalization across industries in Southeast Asia.

-In the September quarter, cloud computing revenue grew 60% year-over-year to RMB14,899 million (US$2,194 million), primarily driven by growth in revenues from customers in the Internet, finance, and retail industries.
+In the December quarter, cloud computing revenue grew 50% year-over-year to RMB16,115 million (US$2,470 million), primarily driven by robust growth in revenue from customers in the Internet and retail industries and the public sector.

 Digital Media and Entertainment

-During the September quarter, Youku’s average daily subscriber base increased 45% year-over-year, driven by its offering of appealing original content and also by the contribution from the 88VIP membership program.
+During the quarter, a leading online video platform Youku’s average daily subscriber base increased around 30% year-over-year, driven by the appeal of its original content and continued contribution from the 88VIP membership program.

 Alibaba Pictures continued its solid track record in content investment and distribution.
 For example, Alibaba Pictures invested in and distributed the top three grossing films during the three-day New Year holiday in China, which accounted for over 80% of China box office sales during the period according to Beacon Box Office data.